Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

         "streamer-username10",
         "streamer-username11"
     ],                                 # Array of streamers (order = priority)
-    followers=False,                   # Automatic download the list of your followers (unable to set custom settings for you followers list) order=FollowersOrder.ASC           # Order of the followers list.
+    followers=False,                   # Automatic download the list of your followers order=FollowersOrder.ASC           # Sort the followers list by follow date.
 ASC or DESC )
 ```
 You can also use all the default values except for your username obv.
 Short version: